fffasttime/MRFI/docs/usage_easyconfig.md

 The "module_name", "module_type", "module_fullname" field have the same meaning as injector properties.

-## Class EasyConfig
+## Python Class EasyConfig

-EasyConfig is an editable Dict-like object in Python.
+[Class EasyConfig](../mrfi/#mrfi.mrfi.EasyConfig) is an editable dict-like object in Python.
 That means you can modify it before give it to MRFI for expanding.

 The following code modify a default EasyConfig without change a YAML file.